ketyung/pix0/README.md

 Images of these collections are temporarily stored on Cloudinary image storage.
 Once they are minted from the , they are then stored on decentralised and permanent storage - Arweave.
 The upcoming features of this section including creators are able to create their groups of minters with different prices such as OG, WhiteList etc.

+A live demo version is available on https://test.pix0.xyz/

+If you want to run this on localhost, you must do the followings:

 ## Include a .env file
 You must include a .env file which contains a number of parameters as follows: